samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

     * A very simple example of Shap values based on three people who may contribute to the scores of a pub quiz team.

 * *XGBoost feature selection*:
     * Select up to 25 features using forward feature selection.
-Features are selected sequentially, choosing the feature that leads to most improvement in ROC AUC score (8 were chosen).
+Features are selected sequentially, choosing the feature that leads to most improvement in area under the ROC curve (ROC AUC) score.
+Eight were chosen.

 * *Check correlation between selected features*:
     * Check correlation between 8 features selected by feature selection.

 * *Assess accuracy of k-fold models*:
     * Measure a range of accuracy scores (e.g. accuracy, sensitivity, specificity, F1, etc).
-    * Plot Receiver Operator Characteristic Curve and measure AUC.
+    * Plot receiver operator characteristic (ROC) curve and measure ROC AUC.
     * Identify cross-over point of sensitivity and specificity.
     * Save individual patient predictions.
     * Compare predicted and observed thrombolysis use at each hospital.